install.packages("remotes")

 shiny::is.reactive(app_values$export$x))

 shinytest2 also has the handy get_logs() that allows us to check the logs for specific functionality.
-After changing the three inputs with set_inputs(), we can check the output to see these actions were included in the logs:
+Below is the output from get_logs() from histogramApp():

 app$set_inputs(`data-dataset` = "attitude")